June: What to Do in the Desert Garden

-It’s been said that “April is the cruelest month,” but that’s not true in the desert southwest.
-Here it’s June, a month that’s uniquely hard on plants and wildlife.
-It’s the hottest month of the year, and we often haven’t had significant rainfall for months, so your plants are stressed to their limits.
+It’s been said that “April is the cruelest month,” but that’s not true in the desert southwest, where June is the month that’s uniquely hard on plants and wildlife.
+Here in southern Arizona, it’s the hottest month of the year, and we often haven’t had significant rainfall for months, so plants are stressed to their limits.

 If there’s one word that sums up what gardeners need to do this month, it’s “protect”.
 Protect your plants from heat, sun, and dehydration.